 Don’t Feel Bad About using Hidden City Ticketing to FlySUBSCRIBE NOW!

 Traveler values have clearly shifted in the 21st Century.
-Fewer flyers are buying business and first-class at its initial asking price than ever before.
+Fewer flyers are buying business and first-class at the initial asking price than ever before.
 Airlines use mileage programs to fill empty seats.
 Without hidden city ticketing and mileage programs, empty overvalued seats would expire worthless.
 Hidden city ticketing and fares are an airline designed trap, attempting to deceive flyers regarding the “true value” of empty seats.
 If airlines didn’t want flyers using hidden city tickets, they’d level the playing field and simplify their fare structures.
-So far, nothing has changed.
+So far, nothing’s changed.
 Hidden city ticketing has its place in the ecosystem of fares and pricing, and flyers are encouraged to use hidden city fares to their full potential when they offer the best value.
 Airfares are designed to deceive flyers.
 I-Reroute is inspired to bring transparency to the history of hidden city tickets and trick ticketing from one of its inventor and co creator.

 The Truth about Fares

 A fare is nothing more than an agreement between a carrier and passenger to provide transportation at a specified price.
 Fares are not absolute, and they’re certainly not law.
 The term “full fare” means the highest possible price a seat can sell for.
 The “full fare” is usually based on the maximum price paid by other travelers in the past.
 Like stocks, when new highs are reached it’s up to the next buyer to continue to bid up the price.
 When they don’t, prices can move lower.
 Sometimes, they move sharply lower.

-There’s a common theme between most fare types, whether full, agency, supersaver, or enabled by hidden city ticketing.
+There’s a common theme between most fare types, whether full, agency, supersaver, or hidden city enabled.
 Airlines are receiving cash for a decaying asset: the empty airline seat.
-The core issue regarding hidden city ticketing or fare dispute is the amount of money received for that empty seat.
+The core issue in any hidden city ticket dispute is the amount of money received for that empty seat.
 Publicly, airlines claim hidden city fares cost them money.
 Just one problem.
 If the seat was REALLY worth more than amounts received via the hidden city ticket, the seat wouldn’t be empty!